 The steering damper remains the electronic HESD element.
 To have better, even the big top, you have to ogle (again) on the SP editions, with suspicion ÖBrembo hlins and brakes.

-25 years after its appearance, the Fireblade offers something to return to the best seats in the segment.
+25 years after its appearance, the Fireblade has offered something to return to the best seats in the segment.
 The aura of victories in the Tourit Trophy was no longer enough.
-More powerful, lighter, very well equipped in electronics, the Honda CBR 1000 RR 2017 can now provoke the best hypersports on the market.
+More powerful, lighter, very well equipped in electronics, the Honda CBR 1000 RR can produce the best hypersports on the market.
 While displaying its new philosophy, the "Next Stage Total Control", following the "Total Control" dear to Tadao Baba, the designer of the first 900 CBR of 1992.

 What you must remember